orca8-dev/project-EEG/README.md

 Creating and sustaining a framework for EEG data collection using an EEG headgear and creating our own custom database for any kind of researches based on EEG physiological signal.

+Depression detection using dataset of a human's EEG physiological signal.6
 ## Work progress

 Research papers study related to EEG physiological signals: Done (continued throughout the project)